 Q: Are the results long term?

-A: This can vary from person to person, if you are able to maintain a certain weight and continue to do so after surgery then the results can be long term however if you gain weight after surgery then this could lead to the fat returning to the treated areas quite quickly.
+A: This can vary from person to person.
+If you are able to maintain a certain weight and continue to do so after surgery, then the results can absolutely be long term.
+However, if you gain weight after surgery then this could lead to the fat returning to the treated areas quite quickly.

 Q: How much weight can you lose?

 A: Again this varies from person to person as it depends on how much fat you have to remove as to how much weight you could potentially lose.